/

 Mobile Apps

-Mobile apps for business users have increased.
+The number of business mobile apps continues to increase.
 Now, business users can use mobile apps to access a CRM system, view or update shared documents, make and receive phone calls via their organization’s IP phone system, participate in web conferences, and more.

 Content Management Systems